jenniferolenchak/DroneVQA/README.md

 - [Members and Roles](#members-and-roles)

 ## About
-UCF Senior Design Project, Sponsored by Lockheed Martin\n Deep learning for visual inspection performed by simulated drones
+UCF Senior Design Project, Sponsored by Lockheed Martin \
+Deep learning for visual inspection performed by simulated drones

 ## Members and Roles